SteeltoeOSS/Documentation/api/v2/management/using-endpoints.md

 >NOTE: `AddCloudFoundryActuators()` and `AddLoggingActuator()` will automatically configure the DynamicConsoleLogger.
 If you wish to use the dynamic Serilog console logger, be sure to do so before adding actuators.

 If you prefer to configure the actuators in `Startup.cs`, extensions are provided for `IServiceCollection` and `IApplicationBuilder` to configure and activate the actuator middlewares.
-If you wish to use all of the Steeltoe endpoints which integrate with the Pivotal Apps Manager, use `AddCloudFoundryActuators()` and `UseCloudFoundryActuators()` to add them all at once instead of including each individually, as shown in the following example:
+If you wish to use all of the Steeltoe endpoints which integrate with the TAS Apps Manager, use `AddCloudFoundryActuators()` and `UseCloudFoundryActuators()` to add them all at once instead of including each individually, as shown in the following example:

 ```csharp
 public class Startup